 Third-Party Software Vulnerabilities

 If there is a vulnerability in a third-party software component that is used in a Cisco product, Cisco typically uses the CVSS score provided by the component creator.
 Cisco may adjust the CVSS score to reflect the impact to Cisco products.

 Cisco will consider a third-party vulnerability “high profile” if it meets the following criteria:

 The vulnerability exists in a third-party component.

-Multiple Cisco products are affected.
+Multiple Cisco products and/or cloud-hosted services are affected.

 The CVSS score is 5.0 or above.